 1. Ever Loved

 Ever Loved is our favorite free memorial website platform.
-It looks great, has all the features you need, and is extremely easy to use.
+It looks great, has all the features you need (including free fundraising), and is extremely easy to use.

 - Create a full tribute site with multiple pages, for free

 - Space to post the obituary

 - Post details for funeral events

 - Set up a memorial fundraiser in lieu of flowers